Cox's theorem: Interpretation and further discussion

 "common sense" postulates, which would allow the assumptions to be relaxed in some cases while still ruling out the Halpern example.
 Other approaches were devised by Hardy or Dupré and Tipler.

 The original formulation of Cox's theorem is in Cox (1946), which is extended with additional results and more discussion in Cox (1961).
 Jaynes cites Abel for the first known use of the associativity functional equation.
 János Aczél provides a long proof of the "associativity equation" (pages 256-267).
 Jaynes reproduces the shorter proof by Cox in which differentiability is assumed.
 A guide to Cox's theorem by Van Horn aims at comprehensively introducing the reader to all these references.

+Baoding Liu, the founder of uncertainty theory, criticizes Cox's theorem for presuming that the truth value of conjunction $P \land Q$ is a twice differentiable function $f$ of truth values of the two propositions $P$ and $Q$, i.e., $T(P \land Q) = f(T(P), T(Q))$, which excludes uncertainty theory's "uncertain measure" from its start, because the function $f(x, y) = x \land y$, used in uncertainty theory, is not differentiable with respect to $x$ and $y$.
+According to Liu, "there does not exist any evidence that the truth value of conjunction is completely determined by the truth values of individual propositions, let alone a twice differentiable function."